 Is love or a singing career the bigger gamble?

-Amy Bouchard began writing Amadeus in the fall of 2020 when she found David Ford’s Solo Show class at The Marsh.
+Amy Bouchard began writing Amadeus Never Gives Me The Blues in the fall of 2020 when she found David Ford’s Solo Show class at The Marsh.
 She won a 2021 TITAN Award from Theatre Bay Area to support the development of her first full-length solo show under the mentorship of Mark Kenward.
-Amy has performed excerpts from Amadeus at The Marsh, Solo Sundays, and Tell It On Tuesday, and won “Best Up and Coming” at The Marsh International Solo Festival 2022.
+Amy has performed excerpts from Amadeus at Monday Night Marsh, Solo Sundays, and Tell It On Tuesday, and won the “Best Up and Coming” award at The Marsh International Solo Festival 2022.

 Get tickets for the upcoming November 12, 2025 performance at The Marsh.